orbeon/orbeon-forms-doc/installation/replication.md

 In such cases, enabling the [autosave feature][2] can alleviate the issue.

 The `ehcache.xml` configuration provided above attempts to minimize this kind of issues by adding `replicateAsynchronously=false`.

+_NOTE: We have feedback from customers that if manual peer discovery (RMI TCP unicast) is enabled, setting `replicateAsynchronously="true"` works and helps reduce latency._

 ## See also